 Filmmaker-evangelist Ray Comfort reportedly said that companies have denied his request to promote "180" on billboards in Southern California.

 "They have the right to refuse, but I think their refusal hasn't been well thought out," he told the Christian Post.
 "These are the same companies that advertise atheists' mockery of God and the Bible, promote strip clubs and porn conventions."

-"Gates of Hell" depicts a time in the future when the government has outlawed abortion because black terrorists are murdering doctors who perform abortions as revenge for their perceived efforts to commit to "black genocide."
+text: "Gates of Hell" depicts a time in the future when the government has outlawed abortion because black terrorists are murdering doctors who perform abortions as revenge for their perceived efforts to commit to "black genocide."

 The independent film is set in 2016 and "chronicles the crimes of a band of domestic terrorists known as the Zulu 9," according to its website.
 "Ani Juva travels to the United States to better understand the mysterious black-power assassins, the bizarre eugenics conspiracy theory that drove them to commit extreme acts of violence and how America's political landscape was transformed forever."

 media: 15144922 caption: do not use related: